Show Off Your School Spirit in Premium Style with Hillflint

 For Dartmouth alum John Shi and Princeton graduate Woody Hines, settling on Costco or Walmart for high-quality, premium collegiate apparel just isn’t the best way to show true school spirit.

-Not only are the terms high-quality and premium hardly synonymous with apparel purchased at either Walmart or Costco, but the duo strongly felt the collegiate apparel market deserved a line of products more capable of representing the strong connections people have with their alma mater.
-Because of this vision, Shi decided to launch Hillflint, a clothing company geared towards creating a fashionable array of sweaters that accurately captures the ongoing relationship people have with the colleges and universities they attended.
+Not only are the terms high-quality and premium hardly synonymous with apparel purchased at either of these stores, but the duo strongly felt the collegiate apparel market deserved a line of products capable of accurately representing the connections people have with their alma mater.
+Because of this, Shi decided to launch Hillflint, a clothing company geared towards creating a fashionable array of sweaters which deftly captures the ongoing relationship people have with the colleges and universities they attended.

 Currently, Hillflint offers sweater selections for 120 different universities and while it’s clear there’s ground to cover to be comprehensive, its product line is impressive for a business almost four years old.
 On the Hillflint website, the duo acknowledges it has sold its products to “tens of thousands” of customers worldwide and calls roughly 100 American retailers home, showing just how popular a premium line of collegiate apparel can be.
 Specifically, the company says it manufactures its sweaters to help remind wearers of the college experiences which helped shape who they are today — i.e. late night shenanigans, a historic basketball game, noteworthy class projects, etc.